Docas95/3D-Portfolio-Website/README.md

 # 3D-Portfolio-Website
-A 3D Portfolio website build using Three.js and React.js
+A 3D Portfolio website build using Three.js.